afzaldepllc/digi-era-pro/Z- Docuuments-folder/FileSharing/S3-Integration.md

 @@ -0,0 +1,799 @@
-# AWS S3 File Storage Implementation - DepLLC CRM
+# AWS S3 File Storage Implementation - Digi Era Pro CRM

-This document provides a comprehensive overview of the AWS S3 file storage implementation integrated into the DepLLC CRM system, including architecture, components, usage patterns, and integration with AWS SES for email attachments.
+This document provides a comprehensive overview of the AWS S3 file storage implementation integrated into the Digi Era Pro CRM system, including architecture, components, usage patterns, and integration with AWS SES for email attachments.

 ## Table of Contents